 By Outreach Services & Community Engagement Manager Leslie Hoskins

-After clients in Guide Dog Training have been with their new Leader Dogs for about a week, we interview them to find out about their experience with Leader Dog.
-In a recent interview I did, I asked the client, Angeline, if she could tell me a little about her new Leader Dog.
+After clients in our Guide Dog program have been with their new Leader Dogs for about a week, we interview them to find out about their experience in the program.
+In one interview I did, I asked the client, Angeline, if she could tell me a little about her new Leader Dog.
 Angeline began to cry.

 “I’m so happy and I love my new Leader Dog… I just can’t shake this feeling of guilt that I took someone else’s spot.”